Taxation Policy Introduction

 ● The NCA will keep in effect the current corporate taxation rules as deemed by the Income Tax Act (1985).
 However, the NCA will present a vote to the House of Commons within 24 months of being elected regarding the taxation of corporations as is proposed below.
 The vote will require a minimum 70% vote support by the House of Commons in order to be implemented over the period discussed below.

-o flat tax applied to all businesses equally set at 10% or lower.
-Tax loopholes would be closed.
+o flat tax applied to all businesses equally set at 9% or lower.
 This tax will generate more income in the private sector, which in turn will stimulate private sector growth, and thereby growth in employment.

 Fiscal policy is the use of government revenue collection (taxation) and expenditure (spending) to influence the economy.
 The two main instruments of fiscal policy are changes in the level and composition of taxation and government spending in various sectors.
 The NCA will take a similar stance to the current fiscal policies currently held by the Canadian government, including the use of neutral, expansion, and contraction fiscal policies when deemed necessary.
 Therefore, the use of the personal and corporate taxation policies noted above, which are the largest revenue collection instruments currently operated within Canada, are extremely important in the Canadian federal government’s ability to use these strategies during times deemed necessary.